classiebit/eventmie-pro-docs/resources/docs/1.4/events/online-events.md

-# Online Events
+# Online Events <small class="v">v1.4</small>

 In Eventmie Pro, you can create online events and classes as well.
-An online event can be any type of virtual event that is being streamed via YouTube, Vimeo, Zoom, Google Meet, or any other private video streaming or group video meetings apps.
+An online event can be any type of virtual event that is being streamed via YouTube, Vimeo, Zoom, Google Meet, or any other public/private video conferencing, live streaming, or group video calling apps.

 <br>